-The library staff is normally available to provide assistance from 8:30-19:00, Monday through Friday.
-For any questions or concerns please send an email to firstname.lastname@example.org
+- Library staff is available to assist you from 8:30am to 7:00pm, Monday through Friday.
+For any questions or concerns, please send an email to email@example.com or firstname.lastname@example.org.

 GENERAL RULES FOR ALL LIBRARY USERS

-- You are kindly requested to present all papers and bags to the receptionist for search when leaving the library.
+- We ask that all library users please sign in upon entry and exit, and present all papers and bags to the receptionist for search when leaving the library.

-- Remember to leave items like: handbags, briefcases, plastic bags, computer cases in the lockers available for temporary storage at the Reception area.
-Please use a locker only during the time you are actually in the building, and return the key when you leave.
+- Handbags, briefcases, and plastic bags should be left in the lockers provided for temporary storage at the reception area.
+Please use a locker only during the time you are in the building, and return the key when you leave.

-- You are requested to switch off your mobile phones or keep them in silent mode and remember that you should not use them for conversations anywhere in the library.
+- Please switch off your mobile phones or keep them in silent mode, and remember that you should not use them for conversations anywhere in the library.

-- Laptop computers may be used throughout the library.
-The library holds no responsibility for any loss or damage of equipment.
+- Laptops may be used throughout the library, but the library holds no responsibility for any loss or damage to equipment.

 - Behavior which interferes with others' ability to use the Blegen Library or with the staff's ability to perform their duties may result in the revocation or suspension of library privileges.

-- Please keep windows and curtains closed to protect the books.
+- Please avoid talking in the library and keep windows and curtains closed for the book's protection.

 RULES FOR CONSULTING BOOKS

 - Scanning is free to all library users.
 A personal USB drive is needed to save the scans.
-Visitors are expected to complete all their scanning 15 minutes before closing time.
+Visitors should complete their scanning 15 minutes before closing time.
+Photocopying services are not available in the library.

 Computer Room and Internet Access for Visitors in the Blegen Library: